-Developing communication skills allows youth to understand and express their feelings and clearly explain their needs in a particular situation.
-Improving communication skills allows youth to understand themselves and their relationships with others.
+Developing communication skills allows youth to understand and express their feelings and clearly explain their needs.
+Improving communication skills allows youth to understand themselves and their relationships.
 For youth, the social aspect of communication is more important than the message being communicated.
 Some specific examples of communication include: